by Jan Wozniak

 This means certificate rotation is seamless - no downtime, no manual intervention, no coordinated rollouts.

-Since this is a tech preview, setup involves deploying the tenant operators via Helm.
+Setup involves deploying the tenant operators via Helm.
 Here’s a walkthrough for a cluster with two tenants (foo and bar) plus the default tenant.
+Add the Kedify chart repo first:

 --namespace keda --create-namespace \